Shippable/docs/sources/deploy/deploy-mvp-6.md

 If you tag your images with static tags like `latest` or `$BRANCH_NAME`, Shippable cannot detect if the underlying image has changed, and hence it is not deployed.
 To force deployments in this scenario, you need to set a flag in your deploy job that tells Shippable to deploy the image each time the job is triggered, regardless of whether anything has changed in the manifest.

 ##1.
-Building blocks and Setup
+Building blocks

-### You will need to get familiar with the following platform building blocks:

 **Resources**

 - [cluster](/platform/workflow/resource/cluster/) resource that represents a set of machines on a container orchestration system.
 - [image](/platform/workflow/resource/image/) resource that references a Docker image on a specific docker registry.

 **Jobs**

 - [manifest](/platform/workflow/job/manifest/) which creates a versioned, immutable service definition of a deployable unit for your application.
 - [deploy](/platform/workflow/job/deploy/) which deploys a [manifest](/platform/workflow/job/manifest/) to a cluster.

-### Create account integrations
+##2.
+Setup
-You need two account integrations for this scenario:
+You need to create two account integrations for this usecase:

-#### Orchestration service account integration
+### Orchestration service account integration
 This integration configures the credentials needed to access the container orchestration service.

 The following container orchestration services are supported as endpoints: